-Activity holidays at the Gartmore House will change the way you think of taking a vacation and offers the best Scotland holidays.
+Activity holidays at the Gartmore House will change the way you think of taking a vacation and offer the best Scotland holidays.
 What’s the first thing most of us want to do after experiencing something completely amazing and memorable?

 We want to share it, right?
 Harry and I are coming off a fantastic holiday where we stayed at the Gartmore House on the Gartmore Estate and spent a week exploring the Scottish Hills.